masaccio/numbers-parser/README.md

 It supports and is tested against Python versions from 3.8 onwards.
 It is not compatible with earlier versions of Python.

-Currently supported features of Numbers files are:

-* Multiple sheets per document
-* Multiple tables per sheet
-* Text, numeric, date, currency, duration, percentage cell types
+As of version 3.0, `numbers-parser` can also create and edit number spreadsheets.

-Formulas rely on Numbers storing current values which should usually be the case.
+Formula evaluation relies on Numbers storing current values which should usually be the case.
 Formulas themselves rather than the computed values can optionally be extracted.
-Styles are not supported.

-As of version 3.0, `numbers-parser` has limited support for creating Numbers files.
+Style support is very limited; currently only cell backgrounds are supported.

+Numbers stores decimals as [decimal128 floating point](https://en.wikipedia.org/wiki/Decimal128_floating-point_format), but `numbers-parser` currently converts these values to floats which can result in rounding errors.
+Future releases will change the API to use decimal128.

 ## Installation